Autism. It’s a word many people fear and one that has generated more headlines and controversy than cancer. And arguably abortion.

 The last side of the triangle, keep staying with the science!

 Epigenetic errors, triggered by environmental insults

 If you don’t know what epigenetics is, it’s okay.
 There was a time I didn’t either.

 To begin to really understand autism, you have to know what the word epigenetic means, which in short, is how your genes can be influenced by environmental factors that impact your ability to think, focus, and concentrate effectively.
 It’s not simply about the genes and not simply about the environment.

 Both are factors that contribute to biochemical imbalances in the brain and body that produce the condition we know as autism, which is why food has such a significant impact on an autistic child’s brain and gut.

-Undermethylation alters gene programming during pregnancy resulting in lifelong vulnerability to high oxidative stresses and this is what we see in autism and the Big 5 Hurting Our World.
+Undermethylation alters gene programming during pregnancy resulting in lifelong vulnerability to high oxidative stresses and this is what we see in autism.

 So, Autism is (Y)OUR problem.
 Let’s join together in celebrating World Autism Awareness Day tomorrow, April 2nd, and for the entire month of April.

 Share this post.
 The world needs this information and revelation.